Stand by Me (Ben E. King song): Playing for Change version

-Documentary filmmaker Mark Johnson, who also created the Playing for Change project based on an idea he had in the late 1990s and established the eponymous Foundation, witnessed street performer Roger Ridley (died November 16, 2005) singing "Stand by Me" in Santa Monica, California, in March 2005.
+Documentary filmmaker Mark Johnson, who had created the Playing for Change project, witnessed street performer Roger Ridley singing "Stand by Me" in Santa Monica, California, in March 2005.
+Ridley died eight months later.

 Johnson was inspired to film Ridley's performance and another thirty-six musicians' individual performances of the song "around the world" and then mix the clips into one music video.
 The music video was featured in an October 2008 episode of Bill Moyers Journal, where Johnson was promoting the documentary film Playing for Change: Peace Through Music, which includes the music video and was shown as part of the 2008 Tribeca Film Festival in New York City.
 The music video was uploaded via the Playing for Change YouTube channel in November 2008, garnering more than 10 million views in May 2009.
-The total amount of views of the YouTube video increased to more than 24 million in December 2010, 30 million in March 2011, 40 million in March 2012, 50 million in some time between 2012 and 2014, 60 million in 2014, 74 million in May 2015, 100 million in 2017, and 140 (or 142) million in March 2020.
+The total amount of views of the YouTube video increased to more than 24 million in December 2010, 30 million in March 2011, 40 million in March 2012, 50 million in some time between 2012 and 2014, 60 million in 2014, 74 million in May 2015, 100 million in 2017, 140 (or 142) million in March 2020, and 190 million in November 2023.

 The musicians' performance of the song would be later included in their 2009 debut album Songs Around the World.
 The debut album has nine other tracks, comes with the seven-track bonus DVD, and sold about 26,000 units on its first week, 85% of sales from online sales and "nontraditional retail stores (including Starbucks locations)" and 25% from outside the United States.

 Prince Royce version

 Prince Royce recorded a bachata version of the song as his debut single, changing parts of the lyrics into Spanish.
 This version peaked number eight on US Hot Latin Tracks and number one on US Tropical Airplay.
 At the Latin Grammy Awards of 2010, Royce performed the song live along with Ben E. King.
 Royce's remake received a Lo Nuestro award for "Tropical Song of the Year".

-Royce performed the song live again at a July 2016 Philips Arena concert in Atlanta, Georgia alongside a male fan, at a 2017 Amway Center concert in Orlando, Florida, as the second song for the 2019 RodeoHouston concert, and at the third night of the 2020 Democratic National Convention.
-He also made a dance version for his debut album as well.
+Royce performed the song live again at a July 2016 Philips Arena concert in Atlanta, Georgia, alongside a male fan, at a 2017 Amway Center concert in Orlando, Florida, as the second song for the 2019 RodeoHouston concert, and at the third night of the 2020 Democratic National Convention.
+He also made a dance version for his debut album.